Policies in this section only affect England unless specified

 A zoning system.
 A zoning system would split land up into separate areas called zones in which different types of building is allowed or for some areas no building is allowed at all.
 This system would mean more certainty to those wanting to build houses than the current system which looks at each building project individually.
 It would also likely lead to land prices being far more stable as what can be done with that land is set out before that land is brought.
 This system would be set by local councils and we support zones having multiple uses rather than just being for one purpose only.
 One of the other advantages to this system would be a using it to encourage building on Brownfield sites with the ability to place less restrictions on what can be built on these areas.
 This differs from the current system which leaves the possibility of other areas receiving more lenient planning permission due to being approved on an individual basis.
 Finally, we would create specific zone types that could be used by travellers and other communities more easily.

 A new purchasing system for council houses.
 Right to buy should be replaced by a new scheme which will allow councils to build more houses.
 In this system when tenants are earning enough, they will be able to pay money towards a deposit to buy their council house.
-When the tenant decides to buy the house, the mortgage payments for the property will go to the council to allow them to build new houses or renovate existing ones for new owners.
-This means people living in council houses are more likely to care for them as they are given the possibility of owning it in the future.
+They can then either buy the house outright with the money going towards the council or pay the money over time in a similar way to a mortgage.
+The payments for the property will go to the council to allow them to build new houses or renovate existing ones for new owners.

 New houses should have proper insulation.
 This would require new houses to follow passive-house standards which means houses are insulated to keep them at a stable temperature.
 This both makes houses more energy efficient and reduces heating bills.